leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 further with our adventure.
 After clicking, it will redirect the page to the `returnUrl`

 ```

+# Find the accepting button with selenium
 cookieButton = browser.find_element_by_xpath("//*[text()='Akkoord']")

+# And then click it progammatically
+# It wil then go to the returnUlr (this is how the site works)
 cookieButton.click()
 ```